parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/tutorial/chapter_6.md

 ---

-Lastly, we can include multiple defer staking commands within one transaction.
-In this method `multiple_defer()`, we put the defer staking commands for unstaking and withdrawing deposits together.
+Lastly, we can include multiple deferred staking commands within one transaction.
+In this method `multiple_defer()`, we put the deferred staking commands for unstaking and withdrawing deposits together.

 Both the commands will be executed after the success of the transaction, and in the order they were called.
 After invoking this method call, the stake of the deposit should have been successfully unstaked and withdrawn.